geobtaa/data-api/README.md

 ## AI Summarization

-The API uses OpenAI's ChatGPT API to generate summaries of historical maps and geographic datasets.
+The API uses OpenAI's ChatGPT API to generate summaries and identify geographic named entities of historical maps and geographic datasets.
 To use this feature:

 1. Set your OpenAI API key in the `.env` file:
 ```